Japan 2023 FIFA Women's World Cup bid

 The Japan bid for the 2023 FIFA Women's World Cup was a bid to host the 2023 FIFA Women's World Cup by Japan Football Association (JFA).
 The single bid was announced on 12 December 2019.
 The bid entailed 8 venues in 8 host cities, with a final to have been played in Tokyo at the New National Stadium.
 The bid was withdrawn on 22 June 2020, with the JFA indicating support for the Australia-New Zealand bid.

 Background

 Japan have considered bidding on the tournament after declining their initial intention to bid on the 2019 FIFA Women's World Cup.
 Japan Football Association vice president Kozo Tashima is reported to have said that the facilities will be renovated and ready for the World Cup.
-On 20 February 2019 The Japan Football Association announced that it will go forward with a long-planned bid to host the 2023 Women's World Cup.
+On 20 February 2019, The Japan Football Association announced that it will go forward with a long-planned bid to host the 2023 Women's World Cup.
 On 5 July 2019 Japan unveiled its bid logo along with the slogan "Time to Fly".
-The bid included eight stadiums, including several venues that are set to play host to the 2020 Summer Olympics football tournament.
+The bid included eight stadiums, including several venues that were used during the 2020 Summer Olympics football tournament.